instantOS/instantos.github.io/repoinfo.md

 ### [instantSHELL](https://github.com/instantOS/instantSHELL)

-the zsh and oh-my-zsh configuration along with a custom oh-my-zsh plugin used to build the instantshell package
+The zsh and oh-my-zsh configuration along with a custom oh-my-zsh plugin used to build the instantshell package

 ### [instantSETTINGSfrank](https://github.com/instantOS/instantSETTINGSfrank)

-the GUI control panel for configuration of lots of different things used to build the instantsettings package
+The GUI control panel for configuration of lots of different things used to build the instantsettings package

 ### [iso](https://github.com/instantOS/iso)

-everything needed to build an instantOS live iso
+Everything needed to build an instantOS live iso

 ### [liveutils](https://github.com/instantOS/liveutils)